hedgreneric/ISU-Vault/Spring24/COM S 418/Assignments/Assignment10-Hedgren.md

 ## 11.7
 **Define a simple polytope to be a region in 3-space that is topologically equivalent to a ball (but not necessarily convex) and whose boundary consists of planar polygons.
 Describe how to test in O(n) time whether a point lies inside a simple polytope with n vertices in 3-dimensional space.**

+Assumption: lies inside means what it typicall means for

 ```
 Algorithm (polytope, point p):
 	for every vertex v in polytope: